AdobeDocs/experience-platform.en/help/xdm/api/overview.md

 ## Schemas

 XDM schemas represent and validate the structure and format of data ingested into Platform.
 A schema is composed of a class and zero or more mixins.
 You can create, view, edit, and delete schemas using the `/schemas` endpoint.
-To learn how to use this endpoint, see the [schemas endpoint guide].
+To learn how to use this endpoint, see the [schemas endpoint guide](./schemas.md).

 For a step-by-step guide on how to create a complete schema in the Schema Registry API, including creating and adding mixins and data types, see the [API schema creation tutorial](../tutorials/create-schema-api.md).